Snape with Thorp

-Snape with Thorp is a civil parish in the Hambleton District of North Yorkshire, England.
+Snape with Thorp is a civil parish in the county of North Yorkshire, England.
 It comprises the village of Snape and the hamlet of Thorp.
 The population of the parish at the 2011 census was 410.

 Within the parish lie the Grade I listed Snape Castle and Thorp Perrow, known for its extensive arboretum.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.